Aviah/one-click-django-docs/playground.md

 #Playground

-**The playground let's you play and and experiment a bit with the one-click-django environment**
+**Play and and experiment a bit with the one-click-django environment**

 ## Environment